simplificator/keycloak_oauth/README.md

 e.g.
 `<%= link_to 'Login with Keycloak', KeycloakOauth.connection.authorization_endpoint %>`

 Once authentication is performed, the access and refresh tokens are stored in the session and can be used in your app as wished.
+As the session can become larger than we can store in a cookie (`CookieOverflow` exception), we recommend to use [activerecord-session_store](https://github.com/rails/activerecord-session_store).

 ### Customising redirect URIs